LanzoMA/lmc/README.md

 loop BRP end
 ```

+# Limitations

+* This emulator is NOT a good tool for explaining LMC and the basics of assembly.
 * No vizualizations of the registers.
 * Not currently able to change the 'clock speed' to slow down execution.
 * The accumulator, MDR, MAR and RAM locations can store numbers larger than 3 digits.